Princess Charlotte of Saxe-Hildburghausen

-Princess Charlotte of Saxe-Hildburghausen (17 June 1787 Hildburghausen – 12 December 1847 Bamberg) was the daughter of Frederick, Duke of Saxe-Altenburg and Duchess Charlotte Georgine of Mecklenburg-Strelitz.
-She was the wife of Prince Paul of Wurttemberg and mother to his five children.
+Princess Charlotte of Saxe-Hildburghausen (17 June 1787 – 12 December 1847) was the daughter of Frederick, Duke of Saxe-Altenburg and Duchess Charlotte Georgine of Mecklenburg-Strelitz.
+She was the wife of Prince Paul of Württemberg and mother to five of his children.

 Early life

 Charlotte was the eldest daughter of Frederick, Duke of Saxe-Altenburg, and his wife Duchess Charlotte Georgine of Mecklenburg-Strelitz.
 She was the second of twelve children.
 One of her godparents was Catherine the Great of Russia.

 Along with her sisters, Therese and Louise, Charlotte was considered quite a beauty.
 Poet Friedrich Rückert dedicated one of his works, Mit drei Moosrosen, to these three young ladies.
 The title roughly translates to "Three Moss Roses".

 Marriage and children

 On 28 September 1805, she married Prince Paul of Wurttemberg in an extravagant wedding, but it was not a happy marriage.
 They had numerous arguments, and Paul was said to have many mistresses, with whom he had several affairs.
-However, during their marriage, they had five children:
+They had five children: